stockphrase/no-silo/content/resources/project-grain-elevator/thought-machines/index.md

 ---

 <p style="font-family:TrixieHDOT-Heavy"> A passage means what it says because the author arranged a series of words together in such a way as to produce that meaning.
 However, once the writing is complete and the text is out in the world, it becomes subject to interpretation by audiences.
 We sometimes call these interpretations ‘readings.’
-A ‘close reading’ is a decoding exercise, a detailed explanation of exactly what a passage means (according to us) *using only the words in the text* as evidence.
+A ‘close reading’ is a decoding exercise, a detailed explanation of exactly what a passage means (according to us) <b>using only the words in the text</b> as evidence.
 What do you think this passage from the text means?
 What evidence in the text supports your view?
 How far can you take the analysis?
 You might discover a deeper interpretation if you look up certain words in the dictionary and find less common senses of the word.
 You might notice the way a metaphor suggests a certain perspective on the passage or how it connects to some other theme or idea in the broader text.
 Write an explanation of all this thinking to your audience.
 A close reading should not be impressionistic (‘This writing sucks!’ or ‘I love it!’); or evaluative (‘This idea is important’); instead, it should focus on simply explaining to your audience what the passage means by meticulously pointing to how the text is constructed. </p>

 ---